ScarletsFiction/Scarlets/README.md

 If you want to help in Scarlets framework, please fork this project and edit on your repository, then make a pull request to here.

 Keep the code simple and clear.

+## Support

+If you have any question please ask on stackoverflow with tags 'scarlets-php'.
+But if you found bug or feature request, you post an issue on this repository.

+For any private support, you can contact the author of this framework:

+StefansArya (Indonesia, English)
+stefansarya1 at gmail

 ## License